 The habits you’ll develop by sticking to a budget will serve you well throughout your life, particularly during your residency.

-That’s why it’s critical to have access to a line of credit, whether it’s the same one from your med school years or a new one.
+That’s why it’s critical to have access to a line of credit, whether it’s the same one from your medical school years or a new one.
 (Unlike student loans and grants, a line of credit may still be available to you after you graduate.)
-This is a great option if you can’t confidently estimate about how much residency will cost (think conferences, exams, Canadian Medical Protective Association dues, training, immunization, police checks, etc.) or how long it will take to complete.
+This is a great option if you can’t confidently estimate about how much residency will cost (think exams, Canadian Medical Protective Association dues, training, immunization, police checks, etc.) or how long it will take to complete.

 After you graduate, apply for loan forgiveness and relief programs